Looking Back At 2018 Through Our Best 18 Cross Browser Testing Blogs

 I am one of those who spend more time on planning the activity before engaging in it.
 For me, detailed planning has always driven me through the fast lane when executing.
 Cross browser compatibility matrix is one of the areas that QAs need to keep in mind when planning their testing process.
 Prioritizing browsers with respect to your audience is more critical than you can think of!

 Good old HTML and CSS is not so old anymore.
-With introduction of HTML5 and CSS3, web development has evolved drastically.
+With the introduction of HTML5 and CSS3, web development has evolved drastically.
 It is important to not include the deprecated elements of HTML and CSS in your development process.
 Even if you have already added them, this article would help you hunt down the common bugs that rise because of them.

 Understanding cross browser testing and performing it the right way is critical and we hope the above-mentioned articles would help you ensure browser compatibility in a wiser and better manner.